deathworlders/online/content/book/deathworlders/chapter-31-touching-down.md

 Yan glanced up at him.
 “Does it matter?” he asked.

 “I don’t know,” Vemik confessed.
-“But... you knew about that mountain.
+“But...you knew about that mountain.
 Did you know *that* mattered?”

 The Given Man wobbled his head thoughtfully and Vemet trilled a soft laugh, keeping his voice low to avoid waking the Singer.
 “I think he has you beaten there, Yan.”